louis-bompart/tsjs/react_redux/README.md

     const reservationItem = <ReservationCard />;
     ```

 -   **Component Naming**: Use the filename as the component name.
 For example, `ReservationCard.tsx` should have a reference name of `ReservationCard`.

     ```typescript
     // bad
-    import { Footer } from './Footer/index';
+    import {Footer} from './Footer/index';

     // good
-    import { Footer } from './Footer/Footer';
+    import {Footer} from './Footer/Footer';
     ```

 -   **Props Naming**: Avoid using DOM component prop names for different purposes.

     > Why?
 People expect props like `style` and `className` to mean one specific thing.
 Varying this API for a subset of your app makes the code less readable and less maintainable, and may cause bugs.